Graylog2/graylog-ansible-role/README.md

 ## Example Playbook

-Here are a few examples for using this role.
-This first playbook is a single-instance configuration.
+Here is an example playbook that uses this role.
+This is a single-instance configuration.
 It installs Java, MongoDB, Elasticsearch, and Graylog onto the same server.

 ```yaml
 - hosts: "all"